harpocrates/corrode/src/Language/Rust/Corrode/C.md

 A C statement might be as simple as a "statement expression", which amounts to a C expression followed by a semicolon.
 In that case we can translate the statement by just translating the expression.

-If the statement is empty, as in just a semicolon, we can produce an empty block.

 ```haskell
 interpretStatement (CExpr Nothing _) = return []